Apply for Graduate Studies

 There are some opportunities for students admitted into the program of getting assistantship across campus, but of course the department cannot guarantee that at the moment of admission.
 A list of current assistantship opportunities in other departments can be found here.

-If you are an undergraduate student at UNM, you could possible apply to the Shared Credit Program to start the MA program before completing all four of these courses, but we recommend completing two as an absolute minimum before applying.
+We recommend completing two as an absolute minimum before applying.
+If you are an undergraduate student at UNM, you could possibly apply to the Shared Credit Program to start the MA program before completing all four of these courses.
 You can take the missing pre-requisite courses after admission to graduate status, but they do not count towards the required hours for the MA degree.
+You can also take prerequisite courses as a non-degree student before applying.
+For more information, click here.

 Juniors or seniors majoring or minoring in Linguistics at UNM may seek admission to the Master of Arts (M.A.) in Linguistics under the Shared-Credit Undergraduate/Graduate Degree Program.